 Evelina Zuni Lucero

-Evelina Zuni Lucero (Isleta/San Juan Pueblo) is Chair of the Creative Writing Department.
-She is a much-published journalist and an author of novels and short stories.
+Evelina Zuni Lucero (Isleta/San Juan Pueblo) is a much-published journalist and an author of novels and short stories.

 Evelina earned a B.A. in Communications from Stanford University, where she majored in journalism and took courses in American literature and creative writing.
 She also holds a M.A. in English from the University of New Mexico.